Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 April 2026 06.54.29 UTC
+- WIB: Rabu, 15 April 2026 10.34.59 UTC
-- WITA: Rabu, 15 April 2026 07.54.29 UTC
+- WITA: Rabu, 15 April 2026 11.34.59 UTC
-- WIT: Rabu, 15 April 2026 08.54.29 UTC
+- WIT: Rabu, 15 April 2026 12.34.59 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: funny
+Kategori: technology